pingcap/docs/op-guide/ansible-deployment.md

 2. Several managed nodes with the following requirements:

     - 4 or more machines.
 At least 3 instances for TiKV.
-Don’t deploy TiKV together with TiDB or PD on the same machine.
+Don't deploy TiKV together with TiDB or PD on the same machine.
 See [deploying recommendations](https://github.com/pingcap/docs/blob/master/op-guide/recommendation.md).

     - Recommended Operating system: